snowdriftcoop/snowdrift/README.md

     cabal sandbox init

-Next, add your sandboxed binaries to your PATH: (For the future, you may also wish to add this to your .bashrc or equivalent.)
+Next, add your sandboxed binaries to your PATH:

 *Replace "~/snowdrift/" in the command below with your correct directory.*
 GitHub clones are normally just "snowdrift" but Gitorious clones are "*username*-snowdrift".
-It is also possible to place the directory wherever you like with whatever name.
+You may alternatively place the directory wherever you like with whatever name.

     export PATH=~/snowdrift/.cabal-sandbox/bin:$PATH